 Any males that have inguinal or scrotal hernias would be removed from the population, sent to a regular BLM facility and be treated surgically as indicated, if possible, or euthanized if they have a poor prognosis for recovery (IM 2009-041, IM 2009-063).
 Horses with only one descended testicle may be removed from the population and managed at a regular BLM facility according to BLM policy or anesthetized with the intent to locate the undescended testicle for castration.
 If an undescended testicle cannot be located, the animal may be recovered and removed from the population if no surgical exploration has started.
 Once surgical exploration has started, those that cannot be completely castrated would be euthanized prior to recovering them from anesthesia according to BLM policy (IM 2009-041, IM 2009-063).
 All animals would be rechecked by a veterinarian the day following surgery.
-Those that have excessive swelling, are reluctant to move or show signs of any other complications would be possible.
+Those that have excessive swelling, are reluctant to move or show signs of any other complications would be held in captivity and treated accordingly.
+Once released no further veterinary interventions would be possible.